astra137/godot-star-cluster/README.md

 billboarded sprites that render just inside of the primary camera's far plane (which is similar to how stars currently work in this demo).

+## Building

+This will only work on Windows.
+Add more platforms in rust.gdextension.
+Build the Rust library first before opening the project in Godot.

+## Controls

+Press 0 to move at 3 million times the speed of light (default), and press 1-5 to fly to a random star.

+## Screenshots

 ![4K stars rendered in Godot Engine](screenshots/4k.png)

+Approaching a red star, still rendered by the starfield only:

 ![4K far red star rendered in Godot Engine](screenshots/4k_star_far.png)

+Getting close to a red star and the sphere mesh is visible:

 ![4K close red star rendered in Godot Engine](screenshots/4k_star_close.png)